cukinhou/my-ML/README.md

 Install
 =========
-If you do not have pip install run the following command:
+If you do not have pip installed in your machine, run the following command:
 * easy_install pip

 For installing MyML run (you might have to use sudo for super user privileges):